eclipse1228/Linker/README.md

-# Linker
+# Linker is a learning assistant AI tool.
-Linker is a Knowledge-graph converter.
-Visualize users' learning materials in the form of knowledge graphs and learning-friendly blogs.
+Linker have Knowledge-graph converter.
+Visualize your' learning materials in form of knowledge graphs and also for learning-friendly blogs.
+Try and maximize your Learning!

 # How to start
 ```
 npm start